 You always tip after great service, and Twitch is no different.
 If you want to support streamers, there's Twitch bits, a virtual currency you can buy directly from Twitch.
 In Twitch-land, tipping your content creator with bits is called “cheering” and “Twitch bits” are sometimes “Twitch cheer bits.”
 So much lingo, we know!
 But trust us: you're going to look very cool and very knowledgeable after this.
 With our crash course on bits out of the way, it's time to learn how to donate bits on Twitch.

 1. Buy the bits

 Before we tell you how to send bits, you need to buy bits.
 Go to any channel to grab as many as you want.
 One bit is worth about a penny, but you'll pay Twitch a commission.
 You can buy them with cash or you can watch ads to slowlyyyyy earn them.
-Once those bits are in your Twitch account, you can go to town.
-Spend ‘em all in one place or don’t—the choice is yours.
+Once those bits are in your Twitch account, you can go to town with the bit donations.
+Spend ‘em all in one place or don't—the choice is yours.

 2. Cheer in the chat

 When it comes to how to gift bits on Twitch, head to the chat box.
 Find that itty-bitty bits icon and cheer away.
 Use those emotes (cheermotes if you want to get technical), choose the number of bits you want to donate (folks usually cheer in 100-bit increments at a time, but you do you), and send your bits to a better place.

 Here's something to keep in mind: once you spend bits, they are spent.
 There's no “undo” button.
 So double-check your tipping before you sign your name!